athulya116/FitSync_Fitness_Studio/README.md

-# FitSync - Fitness Studio Booking API
+# FitSync - Fitness Studio Booking

 A Django-based web app and REST API for class booking and schedule management.